top of page

 COMMUNITY & CULTURE

-A: Absolutely.
-We celebrate all learners, backgrounds, identities, and abilities.
-Our culture is rooted in kindness, dignity, and inclusion.
+A: Yes.
+We welcome all learners and create a culture rooted in respect, dignity, and belonging.

 Q: Do you partner with parents?